macinnir/swagger-gen/README.md

 # Swagger-Gen

+Generate a swagger 2.0 file directly from comments in sources files.

 ### Status
 [![Build Status](https://travis-ci.org/macinnir/swagger-gen.svg?branch=master)](https://travis-ci.org/macinnir/swagger-gen)

 # About

-> The goal behind this package is to recursively search for tags within a project and build a swagger file based off of what it finds.
-It purposely does not use language-specific reflection (e.g. golang ast) so as to leave open the option of multi-language support.
+> The goal behind this package is to recursively search for comments/tags within a project and build a swagger file based off of what it finds.
+It purposely does not use language-specific reflection (e.g. golang ast) so as to leave open the option of multi-language support (albeit a long-term goal).

-> In this initial commit, it finds model fields based on golang structs.
+> For the first couple of releases, it finds model fields based on go structs.
 To the point of cross-language support, this will obviously need to change.

-Also, there are several hard-coded things in the code that need to be updated, so please treat this project as a PoC/WIP.
+> The meta data at the top of the generated swagger file is provided by a file called `swagger-meta.json` which will need to exist in the root of your project.
+You can read more about this file below.

 # Installation
 ```bash